Shanahan drops bid to lead Pentagon, citing 'painful' past

 WASHINGTON (AP) — After months of unexplained delays, Acting Defense Secretary Patrick Shanahan stepped down Tuesday before his formal nomination ever went to the Senate, citing a "painful" family situation that would hurt his children and reopen "wounds we have worked years to heal."

-The acting defense secretary did not provide specifics about the family situation but media outlets including The Washington Post and USA Today published extensive reports Tuesday about circumstances surrounding his 2011 divorce shortly before Trump tweeted that Shanahan's nomination would not go forward.
+The acting defense secretary did not provide specifics about the family situation.
+But The Washington Post published an interview with Shanahan on Tuesday, shortly before Trump tweeted that his nomination would not go forward.
+In the interview, Shanahan spoke about the circumstances surrounding his 2011 divorce and said he didn't want to drag his children through the experience again.

+Court records show that his ex-wife, Kimberly, was arrested several times on charges that included burglary, property damage and assault.
+The assault charge was a misdemeanor for domestic violence in August 2010 when, according to police records, she hit Shanahan a number of times, giving him a bloody nose and black eye.
+The police report said she was not injured, and he was not charged.

+"Bad things can happen to good families ... and this is a tragedy, really," Shanahan told the Post.

 In his statement, Shanahan said he asked to be withdrawn from the nomination process and he resigned from his previous post as deputy defense secretary.
 He said he would work on an "appropriate transition" but it wasn't clear how quickly he will leave the job.

-In his tweet, Trump simply said that Shanahan had done "a wonderful job" but would step aside to "devote more time to his family."
+In his tweet, Trump simply said Shanahan had done "a wonderful job" but would step aside to "devote more time to his family."
+Later, Trump told reporters at the White House that he heard about the problems for the first time Monday.

+"I didn't ask him to withdraw, but he walked in this morning," said Trump.
+"He said it's going to be a rough time for him because of obviously what happened."

-And, in noting Esper's move, Trump added, "I know Mark, and have no doubt he will do a fantastic job!"
+In noting Esper's move, Trump added, "I know Mark, and have no doubt he will do a fantastic job!"
+He said it's "most likely" he will nominate Esper for the job "pretty soon."

-The post atop the Pentagon has not been filled permanently since Gen. James Mattis retired in January following policy differences with Trump.
+The post atop the Pentagon has not been filled permanently since retired Gen. James Mattis abruptly stepped down in December after delivering a blunt letter to Trump outlining a list of foreign policy differences and a warning that the administration should not allow relations with allies to fray.

-Trump announced in May that he would nominate Shanahan but the formal nomination process in the Senate had been inexplicably delayed.
+Shanahan was put in place as acting secretary, but it wasn't until May that Trump announced he would nominate Shanahan.
+That formal nomination has never come, inexplicably delaying the Senate process.

 Shanahan, a former Boeing executive, has been leading the Pentagon as acting secretary since Jan.
 1, a highly unusual arrangement for arguably the most sensitive Cabinet position.